mongodb/docs/source/includes/admonition-om-resource-alpha.rst

-.. admonition:: Alpha Release of |onprem| Resource
+.. admonition:: Beta Release of |onprem| Resource
    :class: important

    Don't use the |onprem| resource in